ANUSREEKANNANPV/SignSense/README.md

 👉 Part 2: Text to Sign Language ; Here also we have two part:

-first part is by the use of a website called fun translation,its free API allow us to translate text to ASL(American Sign Language).
+First part is by the use of a website called fun translation,its free API allow us to translate text to ASL(American Sign Language).

-second part is converting text into captivating Sign Language animations.In this stage we introducing our Keyframe Animation for Everyone,"KAE",which is an animated 3D model for converting our sign language into actions.
+Second part is converting text into captivating Sign Language animations.In this stage we introducing our Keyframe Animation for Everyone,"KAE",which is an animated 3D model for converting our sign language into actions.
 (KAE is build by the use of the website DeepMotion)

 For implement all these together we create a website "SignSense"